 Moving on your day off

-Of course, you are entitled to ask for the day off on Friday, even if you are moving on Saturday with a removal company.
+Of course, you are entitled to ask for the day off on Friday, even if you are moving on a Sunday with a removal company.
 It’s not just the transport that takes time in a move.
 You’ll need time beforehand to pack your boxes and afterwards to unpack them, not to mention the paperwork.
 In fact, you may prefer to take a day off once you’ve arrived in your new home!

 Do I have the right to this time off if I move out on my own?